Brockville

-Brockville is situated on land that was inhabited by the St. Lawrence Iroquoians and later by the Oswegatchie people.
+Known as the "City of the 1000 Islands", Brockville is situated on the land which was previously inhabited by the St. Lawrence Iroquoians and later by the Oswegatchie people.
 Brockville is one of Ontario's oldest communities established by Loyalist settlers and is named after the British general Sir Isaac Brock.

 Tourist attractions in Brockville include the Brockville Tunnel, Fulford Place, and the Aquatarium.